philipyoo/backbeat/docs/DesignMDIngestion.md

 ## Purpose

 The primary purpose is to copy all existing metadata from pre-existing storage solutions to MongoDB in Zenko.
-This will allow users to search the metadata that is stored in MongoDB.
-This will also allow MongoDB to be used in parallel with the existing metadata servers with S3 Connector, so that the primary metadata backend can be changed between the metadata servers and the MongoDB backend.
+The imported metadata will allow users to manage the bucket and search the metadata that is stored in MongoDB.

 ## Design

+The ingestion process would be initiated bucket by bucket, as specified by the user.

-The proposed design will be as follows:
+The proposed work flow will be as follows:

-* First, on startup, determine if this is a fresh install of Zenko or an upgrade installation.
-    * This can be determined by checking if Zookeeper has stored a sequence ID.
-* If this is a fresh install of Zenko, we will pause the live log processing to ingest previously existing metadata.
+* A RING bucket will be added as a storage location.
+An ingestion workflow will be applied to a bucket created by the user using the created storage location, and the option for `bucketMatch` will be true.
+This will allow 1 to 1 mapping between the bucket defined through Zenko and the RING bucket.
+* Upon initiating the ingestion workflow:
-    * Record the last sequence ID from the Metadata server (send a query using the `metadataWrapper`) that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset` to bookmark the point between logs that existed prior to the start of the Zenko instance, and the point where new logs are added during the process where the old logs are copied.
+    * Record the last sequence ID from the Metadata Server (send a query using the `metadataWrapper`) that is part of the S3 connector - this will serve as a marker that will be stored as a `log offset` to bookmark the point between logs that existed prior to the start of the Zenko instance, and the point where new logs are added during the process where the old logs are copied.
     * From backbeat, we will use the S3 protocols to send the following requests to the S3 connector:
-        * List all buckets that exist on the storage backend.
-        * For each bucket, list all objects in the buckets.
+        * For the specified bucket, list all objects in the buckets.
 This will return info such as the `object key`, and if `versioning` is enabled, `version id`.
       Using the list of object keys, send a query directly to the metadata server with the `metadataWrapper` class in Arsenal.
         * This will get the JSON object for each object, which is put into kafka.
-* If the instance of Zenko is a fresh install or the ingestion process has completed, resume queueing from raft logs using the last stored `sequence id` as the new starting point.

 With this design, Backbeat will include a new populator which reads from the Metadata server and queues the logs to Kafka.
 The consumer will not need to be changed.

+On deployment of Zenko, we will have 1 ingestion populator pod and 5 ingestion processors pods.
+Each populator pod can host multiple ingestion populators, while each each processors pod can host multiple consumers.
+Each instance of an ingestion populator should control one and only one ingestion workflow.
+The logReader for each ingestion populator will be setup to source logs for the specified ingestion bucket.

 ## Dependencies